Course Outline

 Module 11: Implementing and Administering AD RMS

-• Deploying and managing an AD RMS infrastructure for government
+• Deploying and managing an AD RMS infrastructure for secure government data

-• Configuring AD RMS content protection for government
+• Configuring AD RMS content protection to safeguard government information

 Module 12: Implementing AD DS Synchronization with Microsoft Azure AD

-• Planning and preparing for directory synchronization for government
+• Planning and preparing for directory synchronization in government environments

-• Managing identities with directory synchronization for government
+• Managing identities with directory synchronization to enhance security in government systems

 Module 13: Monitoring, Managing, and Recovering AD DS

-• Active Directory backup and recovery options for AD DS and other identity and access solutions for government
+• Active Directory backup and recovery options for AD DS and other identity and access solutions in government agencies

 Requirements

-• Familiarity with Active Directory Domain Services (AD DS) concepts and technologies in Windows Server 2012 or Windows Server 2016.
+• Familiarity with and practical experience in Active Directory Domain Services (AD DS) concepts and technologies within Windows Server 2012 or Windows Server 2016 environments.

-• Experience configuring and working with Windows Server 2012 or Windows Server 2016.
+• Hands-on experience configuring and managing Windows Server 2012 or Windows Server 2016.

 • Understanding of core networking technologies, including IP addressing, name resolution, and Dynamic Host Configuration Protocol (DHCP).

-• Experience with Microsoft Hyper-V and basic server virtualization concepts.
+• Experience with Microsoft Hyper-V and foundational server virtualization concepts.

 • Practical experience using Windows client operating systems such as Windows 7, Windows 8, Windows 8.1, or Windows 10.